ss1910singh/eeg-emotion-recognition/Readme.md

 # 🚀 EEG-Based Emotion Recognition Using Deep Learning

 ## Overview

 This project implements an advanced emotion recognition system using Electroencephalography (EEG) data and deep learning techniques.
-By leveraging Long Short-Term Memory (LSTM), Gated Recurrent Unit (GRU), and Deep Neural Network (DNN) models, we can achieve high accuracy in classifying emotions.
+By leveraging Long Short-Term Memory (LSTM), Gated Recurrent Unit (GRU), Deep Neural Network (DNN), and Spiking Neural Network (SNN) models, we aim to achieve high accuracy in classifying emotions.

 ## Table of Contents